 Peloton live class schedule on the app

-Finally, the fourth place you can see the Peloton class schedule is on the Peloton app.
+In addition, the fourth place you can see the Peloton class schedule is on the Peloton app.
 Just like the Peloton website, you’ll see class options for everything coming up live, in all disciplines and for all equipment.

 For example, I do not own the Peloton Tread.
 Instead, I have a Nordic Track treadmill.
 So, when I want to do any Peloton Tread classes, such as bootcamp or walking, I’ll do them using the app and my own treadmill.

-In addition, there are plenty of people who own “regular” exercise or stationery bikes, and take all of the Peloton cycling classes with the app.
+Also, there are plenty of people who own “regular” exercise or stationery bikes, and take all of the Peloton cycling classes with the app.
 I know that when I was traveling, if my hotel didn’t have a Peloton in the gym, I would do my cycling classes on whatever bike was there.

 What is the Peloton live class schedule?